GoldAdventurer/CatalogLinuxServer/README.md

 ```
 cat .ssh/grader.pub (on the local machine)
 ```
-and copy inside the authorized_keys file:
+And copy inside the authorized_keys file:
 ```
 nano .ssh/authorized_keys
 ```
 On the server, change file permissions
 ```
 chmod 700 .ssh